Blog Post Updated on: May 27, 2022.

 Adding a Sunroom to Your Ranch House

-- Existing Outdoor Space: Many ranch homes feature patios, and will often have glass doors leading to this outdoor space.
-This makes adding a sunroom very easy since contractors can simply enclose your patio, by building on this existing foundation.
-You can leave the patio doors in place, or you can replace them with interior doors that match the rest of your décor.
+- Existing Outdoor Space: Many ranch homes feature patios or decks with glass doors leading to this outdoor space.
+This makes adding a sunroom very easy, as contractors can simply enclose your patio by building onto this existing foundation.
+You can leave the patio doors in place or you can replace them with interior doors that match the rest of your décor.

 All season rooms feature insulated windows (among other features) that allow you to use the room year round and are climate controlled.
-If you live in a cold climate or a hot one, you might want to consider an all season sunroom so that you can enjoy the view year-round.
+If you live in a very cold or very hot climate, you might want to consider an all season sunroom so that you can enjoy the view year-round.

-This is where you start, but you should know that there are many customizable options when it comes to building a sunroom.
+There are many customizable options when it comes to building a sunroom.
 You can choose from a variety of glass types, frames, and roof options to create the ranch addition that suits your style and budget.

 Sunroom Addition Ideas

 So you’ve decided on an addition, but this may be the first time you are considering a sunroom.
 Sunrooms and solariums are just as much of a home addition as the traditional drywall addition that you may be looking into.
 The primary difference is the large amount of sunlight you will get through your customized windows and the view that comes standard with a sunroom – both of which you won’t get with a traditional set of windows.

 If you’re wondering how you can expand your home’s living space to make it more comfortable, but you’re not sure how to reassign the purpose of each room, you could start by considering what you would like the sunroom addition to be utilized for.

 One popular idea includes using your sunroom as a breakfast room.
 With all the natural light that a sunroom has to offer, it’s the perfect place to wake up and enjoy your morning paper.
 You can also use your sunroom as an entertainment space, a place to read, a place to exercise, or even a children’s playroom for growing families.